 Having a newborn baby around in the summertime can make things a little bit tricky when it comes to getting out.
 Infants can’t be exposed to direct sunlight until about 6 months of age — the age at which they are cleared to wear sunblock.
 It’s also even harder to get away without stressing, if you are nursing and feeding on demand.
 But that doesn’t mean a new mother should be trapped indoors all season!
-There are many activities that baby can partake in, you just have to be a little savvy about it.
+There are many summer activities that baby can partake in, you just have to be a little savvy about it.

 Here are 4 simple activities mommy and baby can enjoy during the sizzling summer months: